 With that in mind, please light some candles, draw a pentagram on your floor, clad yourself in black, press play and pray for Black Philip.

-This release is heavy on Nine Inch Nails, a band I will one day go Balls Deep on, so that you may better appreciate Trent Reznor‘s magnificence, although for the purpose on conveying maximum bad vibes upon you, this focusses on Reznor’s most despairing works, drawing heavily from masterpieces Broken, The Downward Spiral and The Fragile to set the mood.
+This release is heavy on Nine Inch Nails, a band I will one day visit in-depth, so that you may better appreciate Trent Reznor‘s magnificence, although for the purpose on conveying maximum bad vibes upon you, this focusses on Reznor’s most despairing works, drawing heavily from masterpieces Broken, The Downward Spiral and The Fragile to set the mood.
 If one thing should come from this playlist, it is that you really should invest the time in finding the ephemeral beauty hidden beneath the violent destruction of The Downward Spiral, probably one of the greatest albums of the 1990s.

 The bad vibes are then solidified with the addition of some NIN-related threads; Cabaret Voltaire, Gary Numan, Marilyn Manson, Prick, A Perfect Circle, Saul Williams, and How To Destroy Angels, to name a few.
 To call out one track from that group in particular, I would draw your attention to Prick – a one-album wonder from Reznor’s Nothing record label, whose brief flirtation with popularity was captured in single Animal, a prime cut of ’90s-era angst-rock.